nystrom/rivo/docs/design.md

 When invoked, the function body `where` clause is evaluated, then the output attributes, in order from left to right.

-Functions can be overloaded.
+Functions can be overloaded by providing more than one alternative.
 If a function is declared `open`, it can be overloaded in another module.

-Function declarations can be used to declare mix-fix operators.
-Symbols used in the function declaration are part of the function name.
+At link time, the function is checked to determine if the types agree.

-### Signatures
+### Alternatives

 A function signature consists of a sequence of identifiers and parenthesized types, then an `->` and a return type.
 The signature must include at least one identifier and at least one parameter type.
 The following function signature is for a function named `inc`, which takes an integer and returns an integer.